choefele/CCHLinkTextView/README.md

 `CCHLinkTextView` makes it easy to embed links inside a `UITextView` and receive events for short and long taps.
 It looks and behaves similar to table cells used in popular Twitter apps such as Twitterrific or Tweetbot. `CCHLinkTextView` is available under the MIT license.

 Need to talk to a human?
-[Follow @claushoefele on Twitter](https://twitter.com/claushoefele).
+[I'm @claushoefele on Twitter](https://twitter.com/claushoefele).

 ## Alternatives